Skip to main content

 The Jean Zay pre/post-processing nodes do not currently allow authentication via SSH certificates.

-We detail here the procedures to follow to define your certificates via the IDRIS tool idr_keygen as well as their implementation to use them.
+We detail here the procedures to follow to define your SSH certificates via the IDRIS tool idr_keygen, and how to use them.

 There are known issues that we are trying to resolve: